CABINETS, part 2B

 Supreme cabinets (before the introduction of Goodmans Power Range speakers)

-Probably Vox Sound.
-A nicely bashed Supreme cabinet from early 1968 with old-style logo.
+A well used Supreme cabinet from early 1968 with old-style logo.
 The corner protectors have two pins, however.
 The speakers are Celestion alnico T1096s - 16ohms - from January of that year.
 The wiring has been redone.
+Further pictures on this page.